For many years I was a bit hazy on the difference between .bashrc and

 virtual console (uncommon, but happens from time to time).
 In either of those

-cases it will source .bashrc
+cases it will source .bashrc.

-file I have code related to setting up a decent prompt (i.e
+In my .bashrc file I have code related to setting up a decent prompt (i.e

-) and some useful interactive aliases and whatnot.
+PS1 and PS2) and some useful interactive aliases and whatnot.
 The whole

 thing is pretty small.
-As I write this, my .bash_profile
+As I write this, my .bash_profile is 33 lines long and

-is 116 lines long (most of which is weird stuff I need for obsure
+my .bashrc is 116 lines long (most of which is weird stuff I need for obsure

 reasons at work).
 Aliases and prompt configuration should only be defined in

-, not in .bash_profile
+.bashrc, not in .bash_profile.

-I strongly recommend against unconditionally sourcing .bashrc
+I strongly recommend against unconditionally sourcing .bashrc from your

-.
+.bash_profile or .profile.
 You should only source it if you're actually in

 an interactive session, and the above is a good way to test that.